GMLC-TDC/containers/README.md

 ### DualMappedVector

 Similar to MappedVector but with two search types.
 One or both search terms may be omitted for any given element.

+### DualStringMappedVector

+Specialization of DualMappedVector where the first search type is a std::string and reference Stability is assumed.
+Uses std::string_view for most arguments and searching.

 ### DualMappedPointerVector